Quantum Tomography and Entanglement in Semi-Leptonic $h\to VV^*$ Decays at Higher Orders: Analysis

 \subsection{NLO QCD Corrections}

-We study the NLO QCD effects in the $h\to \ell^\pm\nu_\ell q\bar q'$ and $h\to \ell^+\ell^- q\bar q$ channels, using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca,Frederix:2018nkq} at fixed order, and adopting the same input parameters as in the LO analysis given in \Cref{eq:CMparams1,eq:CMparams2,eq:GFparam,eq:mh,eq:mt,eq:mb}.
+We study the NLO QCD effects in the $h\to \ell^\pm\nu_\ell q\bar q'$ and $h\to \ell^+\ell^- q\bar q$ channels, using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca,Frederix:2018nkq} at fixed order, and adopting the input parameters given in \Cref{eq:CMparams1,eq:CMparams2,eq:GFparam,eq:mh,eq:mt}.
 To quantify the impact of real radiation on event reconstruction, jets are clustered with \texttt{FastJet}~\cite{Cacciari:2011ma}, using the anti-$k_T$ algorithm with two scenarios of radius parameters: $R=0.4$ and $R=1$~\cite{Cacciari:2008gp}.
 Jet flavor is assigned by matching each jet to the underlying $q$ or $\bar q$ parton through an angular criterion.
 Jets matched to the $q$ and $\bar q$ define the directions entering the angular analysis.
 We require events to contain at least two jets, with the $q$ and $\bar q$ each matched to distinct jets.

 In~\autoref{fig:Width-QCD}, we show the partial widths at LO (left), NLO QCD (center), and their ratios (right) in the $(m_{V_{\rm low}},m_{V_{\rm high}})$ plane, corresponding to the lower and higher invariant mass vector bosons, for $h\to \ell^\pm\nu_\ell q\bar{q}'$ (top) and $h\to \ell^+\ell^- q\bar{q}$ (bottom).
 The dominant contribution at both LO and NLO arises from the region in which $m_{V_{\rm high}}$ is close to the on-shell pole.
 Although the NLO QCD corrections can be locally sizable, as illustrated by the ratio plots, the inclusive correction to the decay width remains modest.
 We find $\delta\Gamma_\text{NLO}/\Gamma_\text{LO}\sim 0.76\%$ for $h\to \ell^\pm\nu_\ell q\bar{q}'$ and $\sim 2.78\%$ for $h\to \ell^+\ell^- q\bar{q}$, imposing $m_{\ell\ell} > 10~\text{GeV}$ and $m_{q\bar{q}} > 10~\text{GeV}$ in the latter channel.
 Jets are reclustered with radius $R = 1$.